simenste/Proof-of-concept---ISMI-Catcher-detection/README.md

 * The proof of concept requires two instances of OpenBTS, one that acts as an IMSI Catcher and one that operates as a valid GSM base station receiving the neighbor measurement reports.
 * The IMSI Catcher is configured with an ARFCN of 75 and bsic of 29.
 * The valid BTS is configured with a ARFCN of 70 and bsic of 29.
-* The two OpenBTS instances must be configured as neighbors in OpenBTS.
+* The two OpenBTS instances must be configured as neighbors.
-*
+* The web application must be run on the computer with the legitimate GSM base station

 Setup
 =====